forrestcoward/forrestcoward.github.io/git-submodules.md

   (use "git commit" to conclude merge)
 ```

-Finally, if the submodule does not exist on disk, you could clone the submodule into the submodule location and use a strategy from scenario one.
+Finally, if the submodule does not exist on disk, you could manually clone the submodule into the submodule path and use a strategy from scenario one.